Garaio-REM/remcloud-message-bus-api/masterdata_context.md

 &nbsp;&nbsp;&nbsp;&nbsp;`deleted` | `boolean` | pass `true` to delete the address &nbsp;&nbsp;`contactData`| `hash` | [ContactData](types/contact_data.md) of this person.
 &nbsp;&nbsp;`paymentDetails`| `array`| [PaymentDetails](types/payment_details.md) of this person.
-&nbsp;&nbsp;`paymentDeactivationReason`| `string`| Reason why payment details that are not transmitted will be locked; It is **required** only when either updating payment details with an empty array or adding new payment details for a person who already has existing ones
+&nbsp;&nbsp;`paymentDeactivationReason`| `string`| Reason why payment details that are not transmitted will be locked; It is **required** only when either updating payment details with an empty array or adding new single payment details for a person who already has existing ones

 #### examples